A23 Handcross to Warninglid

 Access to existing properties and businesses on Brighton Road is being retained although access to Handcross Market garden (the statue shop”) is only available direct from the A23 southbound carriageway until the Brighton Road slip Road is ready to open.

 Why is this happening and what will it cost?

-In the period between 2003 and 2007 there were 112 accidents involving personal injuries, three of which were fatal.
-Pedestrian and cyclist facilities in the area are also limited and involve negotiating both carriageways.
+In the period between 2009 and May 2012 there were 42 accidents involving personal injuries, three of which were serious.
+Pedestrian and cyclist facilities in the area were also limited and involved negotiating both carriageways.

 A scheme to widen the route to dual three-lane standard with a fourth crawler lane was considered, but abandoned following a Public Inquiry in the 1990s.
 Further studies to assess the environmental impact were undertaken and a revised on-line widening scheme, which reduced the environmental effects, was developed.
 Revised draft Orders for the amended scheme were published in November 2008 and considered at a Public Inquiry in June 2009.
 The Secretary of State’s decision to proceed with the scheme following the Inquiry and subject to modifications, was published in March 2010.

 The estimated outturn cost of £77 million was approved by the Secretary of State in May 2012 prior to the start of construction.
 The current forecasted cost for this scheme is £77 million as at the end of May 2013.

 How will the scheme be carried out?